DrMarc/slab/docs/psychoacoustics.rst

     stimulus.play()

 Usually, we do not only want to play sounds to the participants in our experiment.
 Instead, we want them to perform some kind of task and give a response.
-In the example above we could for instance ask after every tone if that tone was higher or lower in frequency than the previous one.
+In the example above we could, for instance, ask after every tone if that tone was higher or lower in frequency than the previous one.
 The response is captured with the :meth:`~slab.psychoacoustics.key` context manager which can record single button presses (using either the :mod:`curses` module or the :meth:`key_press_event` of the `stairs` plot, see :ref:`_responses`).
 In our example, we instruct the subject to press "y" (yes) if the played